Power Shower Installation Cost

 The average cost to install a new power shower is typically around £500.
 The typical price may vary greatly depending on location, cost of the shower and if any extra pipework is required.
 If looking to replace an existing power shower, prices can be around £300.

 The standard plumber will often charge £150-£200 a day.
-The installation of the power shower will usually take one day to complete but may take two days depending on if any extra pipework is needed.
+The shower installation will usually take one day to complete but may take two days depending on if any extra pipework is needed.

-Below are some estimated costs of hiring a tradesman to install a power shower:
+Below are some estimated costs of hiring a tradesman a power shower installation:

 Job Description Avg.
 Cost Duration